23ji/23ji/README.md

-- 👋 Hi, I’m @23ji
+- 👋 Hi, I’m Sangji Lee
-- 👀 I’m interested in front-end and app.
+- 👀 I’m interested in IOS, mobile and front-end.
-- 🌱 I’m currently learning computer engineering
+- 🌱 I’m currently working as a Google Workplace engineer.
-- 💞️ I’m looking to collaborate on Android, ios, React and etc.
+- 💞️ I’m looking to collaborate on ios, Android, React and etc.
 - 📫 How to reach me : isj4194@naver.com

 <!---